YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For a wider thin band, weak frontal density, or a first surgery that needs stronger correction, 800 to 1,500 grafts may be more realistic.
 At that point, the plan may still be modest, but it is no longer a tiny adjustment.

-If the patient wants the crown, mid-scalp, and hairline all improved, the word touch up may be misleading.
+If the patient wants the crown, mid scalp, and hairline all improved, the word touch up may be misleading.
 That may be a second transplant or a repair plan, and it needs review.

 Graft range card for hair transplant touch up planning

 Small does not mean easy.
 A few hundred grafts placed at the wrong angle, with the wrong hair caliber, or in the wrong density pattern can make the visible edge worse rather than better.
+The same caution applies to a mustache hair transplant because the upper lip has very little visual margin for error.

 The hairline is especially unforgiving.
 A small number of grafts at the front can change the whole impression because the eye reads the front edge first.
-The surgeon must choose fine single-hair grafts, correct direction, and careful spacing.
+The surgeon must choose fine single hair grafts, correct direction, and careful spacing.

 A touch up can require more judgment than the number suggests.
 A small correction near the front edge may be technically more demanding than a larger area that is less visible.

 For cosmetic touch up decisions, waiting at least 12 months after the first transplant is usually the safer judgment.
 The hair needs time to grow, thicken, soften, and settle into its final direction.
+The same waiting logic applies when the first concern was row like spacing after FUE, because the pattern must be judged after stable growth.

 Visual explaining why hair transplant touch up planning should wait until the first result has matured